 Reading time ( words)

-The Surface Mount Technology Association (SMTA) and Thayer School of Engineering at Dartmouth College have launched a new collaboration to provide professional development training workshops through the SMTA organization.
+The Surface Mount Technology Association (SMTA) and Thayer School of Engineering at Dartmouth College are pleased to announce the launch of a new collaboration to provide professional development training workshops through the SMTA organization.

-"We are very excited to be partnering with Thayer School of Engineering at Dartmouth College," said SMTA Conference and Education Manager Jenny Ng.
+"We are very excited to be partnering with Thayer School of Engineering at Dartmouth College," says SMTA Conference and Education Manager, Jenny Ng.
 "Our partnership is designed to provide program participants access to internationally renowned, industry-oriented learning and certification from one of the most prestigious educational institutions in the world."

 This training initiative provides a user-friendly web-based interface and direct access to instructors with deep industry expertise.
 These workshops offer corporate clients and individuals access to a variety of specific training.

-"Our commitment is to maintain the superior quality of our program, regardless of the methods we choose to deliver content," said Dr. Lasky.
+"Our commitment is to maintain the superior quality of our program, regardless of the methods we choose to deliver content," notes Dr. Lasky.

 About SMTA - A Global Association Working at a Local Level